VolSplat: Rethinking Feed-Forward 3D Gaussian Splatting with Voxel-Aligned Prediction: Experiments

 \textbf{Implementation details.} We implement VolSplat using PyTorch~\cite{paszke2019pytorch} and optimize the model with the AdamW~\cite{loshchilov2017decoupled} optimizer and a cosine learning rate schedule.
 The monocular Vision Transformer backbone is implemented using the xFormers~\cite{xFormers2022} library.
 For the pre-trained Depth Anything V2~\cite{depth_anything_v2} backbone, we use a lower learning rate of $2 \times 10^{-6}$, while other layers are trained with a learning rate of $2 \times 10^{-4}$ following DepthSplat~\cite{xu2025depthsplat}.

-For experiments on the RealEstate10K~\cite{zhou2018stereo} and ScanNet~\cite{dai2017scannet} dataset, we train the model for 150,000 iterations using $4\times$ A100 GPUs with a total batch size of 4.
+For experiments on the RealEstate10K~\cite{zhou2018stereo} and ScanNet~\cite{dai2017scannet} dataset, we train the model for 150,000 iterations using $4\times$ NVIDIA H20 GPUs with a total batch size of 4.
 Following the setting of the baseline, we use $256\times256$ as input resolution.
 In the training stage, the number of input views is set to 6, and we evaluate the model's performance with same numbers of input views.
+We will make our codes and pre-trained models publicly available.